devonzuegel/smallworld/README.md

 - [ ] index user with the id, rather than the phone. indexing by the phone number is part of why Mariah's profile got out of whack, because she signed up for a second account with the same phone number and then the second one was never marked as updated
 - [ ] in the daily emails, add a "someone has picked you!" to encourage them to go to the site – probably need to design this with a bit more thought though
 - [ ] go through all `TODO:`s in the codebase and make sure they're all moved to issues / not critical before launch
+- [ ] Idea: one of the questions for your data profile is a mood board with a few prompts like "what is your ideal morning?" or "how would you design your dream vacation?".
+Basic idea being that it might capture more about your aesthetic, vibe, and preferences than if you just try to describe it in words

 #### not that important
 - [ ] put admin? into the session so we don't have to hit the db every time we want to check if someone is an admin